rlemaigre/Easy-DnD/README.md

 * `feedback` : used to render a placeholder to show the position where the new item would be inserted if the drag operation ended at the current mouse position.
 It has two properties : `type` and `data`. **Don't forget to provide a key for the content of this slot !!**
 * `reordering-drag-image` : defines the drag image to be used when reordering the list (see drag image section above).

-Keys of the items and feedback are used to prevent the disallow the drop if it would create duplicate and result in errors.
+Keys on items and feedback are used to disallow the drop if it would create duplicates and result in errors.

 The following demo features drag and drop from one list to another and list reordering.

 https://codesandbox.io/s/droplist-ozs8b

 ![demo](img/vid9.gif)

+## Tags

+Drag and Drop components support the `tag` prop that can be used to control the HTML tag (or Vue component) that will serve as root of the template.
+In case of tags that are Vue components, all props, listeners and slots function as they normally would.

 ## DragAwareMixin